Finkkbeiner/Epub_maker/README.md

 Juste paste the URL of the book when asked and wait.

+---

 #### Note
-You can only update ebook created by this program.
+You can only update ebook created by this program.\
 You need **Python 3.10** (or higher, if libraries are compatibles) to run the program.